- Canary Islands

 The water temperatures may be too low for some of the visitors to venture into the ocean, so it may be a good idea to look for a place with a heated pool.

-On the 5th of January there's the Cabalgada de los Reyes Magos - the parade of the Three Magic Kings, an important event in the Spanish culture.
+On the 5th of January, there's the Cabalgada de Los Reyes Magos - the parade of the Three Kings, an important event in Spanish culture.

-There's processions and parade in all parts of the island an the following day, the 6th of January is a public holiday.
+There are processions and parades in all parts of the island the following day, the 6th of January is a public holiday.
 The Three Kings will bring presents for kids on the 6th of January (just like Santa Claus in other cultures).

-Walking in Lanzarote is always a good idea, as the weather in January is great for this activity, since the temperature allow you to be out and about even at midday, when the temperatures are sometimes unbearable during the summer months.
+Walking in Lanzarote is always a good idea, as the weather in January is great for this activity since the temperature allows you to be out and about even at midday when the temperatures are sometimes unbearable during the summer months.